• Facebook

 Jump to Recipe Print Recipe

 This Indo-Chinese style chicken hot and sour soup is delicious!
-It hits the spot, totally adaptable to personal taste, and a restaurant classic!
+It hits the spot, totally adaptable to personal taste, and is a restaurant classic!
 Doesn’t hurt that it’s full of nutrition!

 Jump to: